MobileFirst-Platform-Developer-Center/DevCenter/_posts/2016/2016-07-19-integrating-mobilefirst-foundation-8-in-ionic-based-apps.md

 author:
   name: Robert Puryear
 ---
 Ionic SDK is a framework built on AngularJS and Apache Cordova that helps you rapidly build hybrid mobile apps using web technologies such as HTML, CSS, and Javascript.

 In this blog post I will walk you through how to create, build, and deploy Ionic v1 apps implemented with MobileFirst Foundation.
 Coming soon: walkthrough for Ionic v2.

 ## Prerequisites
 You will need to install the following tools: MobileFirst CLI, Ionic CLI, Cordova CLI, as well as have a MobileFirst server running.
 Ensure that you have [NodeJS](https://nodejs.org/en/) downloaded and installed.
 With NodeJS install you can then install all required CLIs using npm.

-#### MobileFirst CLI
-Install the MobileFirst CLI by entering the following command:
+To get up &amp; running with the MobileFirst Server you can either use the [Mobile Foundation Bluemix service]({{site.baseurl}}/tutorials/en/foundation/8.0/ibm-containers/using-mobile-foundation/) or [download the DevKit Installer]({{site.baseurl}}/downloads) for an on-prem installation.

+#### Installing the CLIs

+**MobileFirst CLI**

 ```bash
 npm install -g mfpdev-cli
 ```

-#### Ionic CLI
-Install the Ionic CLI by entering the following command:
+> Learn more about the [MobileFirst CLI]({{site.baseurl}}/tutorials/en/foundation/8.0/using-the-mfpf-sdk/using-mobilefirst-cli-to-manage-mobilefirst-artifacts/)

+**Ionic CLI**

 ```bash
 npm install -g cordova ionic
 ```

-#### Cordova CLI
-Install the Cordova CLI by entering the following command:
+**Cordova CLI**

 ```bash
 npm install -g cordova